hegdebhavya/CloudGallery/README.md

  # CloudGallery

-CloudGallery is a web application with user login and registration feature which allows user's to upload, download, update the files.
-CloudAdmin feature where admin can view , edit and delete files updated by any user.
+CloudGallery is a web application written in Django python using AWS services.
+It allows user registration and authentication, once user is authenticated it allows them to upload, download, update the files.
+CloudAdmin feature provides an admin view where an admin user can view, edit, and delete files updated by any user.
+The CloudAdmin also gets regular updates regarding the file activity using AWS SNS feature.
+We use CloudFront signed cookies to deliver user’s private data.

 ## User Features:
 * Register to CloudGallery application